Also under Road Injury And TAC ClaimsRoad Injury And TAC Claims Home

 Cyclists comprise a relatively small percentage of road users, however they are the only major road injury classification whose rates of injury are rising, according to research conducted by Monash University in 2017.

-While the number of deaths on Victorian roads has fallen by 4% per year, and the number of major injuries has remained steady, the number of major injuries suffered by cyclists has climbed at a rate of 8% per year over recent years.
+While the number of deaths on Victorian roads has fallen by 4% per year, and the number of major injuries has remained steady, the number of cyclists who are hospitalised with major injuries has climbed at a rate of 8% per year over recent years.

 The Monash University report also cites the dramatic increase among cyclists in the number of “disability-affected-life-years”, rising by 56%.